DD Blog: Sharing your words with the world

 If you don’t follow Best Practice Zine on Instagram we heartily recommend you do so for some work-related lols.
-But you can also submit your own writing to this zine about work culture and worker’s experiences, with submissions for their third issue now open.
-Browse previous issues through their online shop and send any kind of writing or art to firstname.lastname@example.org.
+But with submissions for their third issue now open, you can also submit your own writing to this zine about work culture and worker’s experiences.
+Browse previous issues through their online shop and send any kind of writing or art to email@example.com.

 The Future Bookshelf